-Social work is the assisting of families, children, and individuals with social, interpersonal, financial, and medical issues.
-Employees in the field of social work are most commonly social workers or social and human services assistants.
-They assess clients' needs and determine what programs or counsel will help them live full, happy lives.
+Social work involves assisting families, children, and individuals with social, interpersonal, financial and medical issues.
+Earning a social work degree can lead to a career as a social worker or a social and human services assistant.
+These professionals assess clients' needs and determine what programs or counsel will help them live full, happy lives.

 Social workers and assistants have the ability to work with many types of people in a variety of settings.
-They may work with children and families, older adults, or people with mental illnesses.
-They often work in hospitals, nursing homes, substance abuse centers, and government agencies.
-The duties of a social worker or social services assistant may include planning group therapy, assisting clients with applying for social programs such as Medicare and welfare, and maintaining accurate client records.
+They might work with children and families, older adults, or people with mental illnesses, and be employed in hospitals, nursing homes, substance abuse centers, or government agencies.
+Their duties often include planning group therapy, assisting clients with applying for social programs, and maintaining accurate client records.

-Degree programs in social work are available at all educational levels, from an associate degree to a PhD.
-The most common social work degree programs are the bachelor's degree in social work (BSW) and the master's degree in social work (MSW).
+Social work degrees are available at all academic levels, ranging from undergraduate certificates to Ph.D.'s.
+The most common social work degree programs are the Bachelor's Degree in Social Work (BSW) and the Master's Degree in Social Work (MSW).

 Associate Degrees in Social Work